Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Cardiovascular Evaluation

-ECG (Electrocardiogram) is mandatory for all Class 1 applicants and during renewals based on age and health history
+ECG (Electrocardiogram) is mandatory for all Class 1 applicants and during renewals based on age and health history.

 Vision Requirements

-Minimum distant visual acuity: 6/9 in each eye separately, corrected or uncorrected
+Minimum distant visual acuity: 6/9 in each eye separately, corrected or uncorrected.

-Normal color vision (Ishihara or equivalent tests)
+Normal color vision (Ishihara or equivalent tests).

-Binocular vision and absence of eye diseases like glaucoma or retinopathy
+Binocular vision and absence of eye diseases.

 Hearing Assessment

-Audiometry if hearing test is inconclusive
+Audiometry may be necessary if the initial hearing test is inconclusive.

 Laboratory Tests

-Blood glucose, lipids, hemoglobin
+Blood glucose, cholesterol, hemoglobin checks.

 Mental & Neurological Health

-Screening for depression, anxiety, epilepsy, and substance abuse
+Screening for depression, anxiety, epilepsy, and substance abuse.

 Where Can You Get a GACA Class 1 Medical Done?